 Outrageous glamour and extravagance of style underline Rhinestone Costume.

-Because of the low costs involved in production, jewelers could finally unleash and revel in their own creativity.
-Rhinestones afterall are a lot cheaper to buy than colored gemstones and diamonds!
+Because of the low costs involved in the production, jewelers could finally unleash and revel in their own creativity.
+Rhinestones, after all, are a lot cheaper to buy than colored gemstones and diamonds!

-In fact, the quality and design of these wannabe pieces, often rivaled their fine jewelry and gemstone sisters and that is one of the reasons it is so popular and hunted high and low, by vintage costume jewelry collectors today!
+The quality and design of these wannabe pieces often rivaled their fine jewelry and gemstone sisters and that is one of the big reasons it is so popular and hunted high and low, by vintage Costume Jewelry collectors today!

 Vintage Costume Jewelry and Rhinestone dress clips are synonymous; dress clips were worn on just about everything in the 1930s-40s, but almost totally overlooked today.

-It may come as a surprise to some jewelry investors, that collectible costume jewelry dress clips, for example, Coro are soaring in prices.
-Collectible Coro dress clips can fetch very high prices and Costume Jewelry valuations are advisable as some collectible pieces of Costume Jewelry are more valuable than fine Jewelry.
+It may come as a surprise to some jewelry investors, that collectible Costume jewelry dress clips, for example, Coro are soaring in prices.
+Collectible Coro dress clips can fetch high prices and Costume Jewelry valuations are advisable as some collectible pieces of Costume Jewelry can be more valuable than fine Jewelry.

-Even hats were also adorned with dress clips, smooched in rhinestones.
-These clips could even be converted into a brooches, with ease and finesse.
-Simply by placing a safety pin inside a shirt or jacket, so that the pin bar of the dress clip went through the material, then one could drop the clip over the bar, and Voila! ms standard average could now convert the dress clip to a vintage Rhinestone brooch!
+Even hats were also adorned with dress clips, smooched in Rhinestones.
+These clips could even be converted into brooches, with ease and finesse.
+Simply by placing a safety pin inside a shirt or jacket, so that the pin bar of the dress clip went through the material, one could drop the clip over the bar, and Voila!
+Us common folks could now convert the dress clip itno a Rhinestone Costume Jewelry brooch!